Guy Williams (actor)

 Armando Joseph Catalano (January 14, 1924 – April 30, 1989), better known as Guy Williams, was an American actor.
 He played swashbuckling action heroes in the 1950s and 1960s.

 Among his most notable achievements were two TV series: Zorro in the title role, and as the father of the Robinson family on the popular sci-fi series Lost in Space.

 During most of the 1970s, Guy Williams frequently visited and worked in television shows in Argentina, where he was most revered.
-He retired in the early 1980s in Buenos Aires, where he died of a brain aneurysm in 1989.
+He retired in the early 1980s in Buenos Aires, where he died of a ruptured brain aneurysm in 1989.

 Biography

 Early life

-Guy Williams was born of Sicilian parentage on January 14, 1924, as Armando Joseph Catalano in the Washington Heights area of New York City.
-His parents, insurance broker Attilio Catalano and Clara Arcara, were from the island of Sicily, and were by then living in poverty.
+Guy Williams was born of Catalonian Spanish Sicilian parentage on January 14, 1924, as Armando Joseph Catalano in the Washington Heights area of New York City.
+His parents, insurance broker Attilio Catalano and Clara (Arcara) Catalano, were from Lercara Friddi, and were by then living in poverty.
 Attilio was the son of a wealthy timber grower in Messina, who purchased land in New Jersey.
 Williams grew up in the Little Italy neighborhood of The Bronx.

 In Public School 189, Williams stood out in mathematics.
 Later, he attended George Washington High School, while he occasionally worked at a soda fountain.
 He then left to attend the Peekskill Military Academy, where he was an enthusiastic student.
 His interests included American football and chess.

 First artistic steps

 Williams wanted to be an actor, spurred by his good looks and 6'3" height.
 When he decided not to continue studying, his mother, who later became an executive of a foreign film company, was disappointed because it was expected that he would follow in his father's footsteps as an insurance broker.

 After working as a welder, cost accountant and aircraft-parts inspector during World War II, Williams became a salesman in the luggage department at Wanamaker's.
 While there, he decided to send his photos to a modeling agency.
 He quickly found great success with assignments resulting in photographs in newspapers and magazines, including Harper's Bazaar as well as on billboards and book covers.
-He then adopted the name Guy Williams (1940s) on the advice of his agent Henry Wilson after a director refused to cast him because of his on-screen moniker, Guido Armando, that sounded "too foreign".
+He then adopted the name Guy Williams in the 1940s on the advice of his agent Henry Willson after a director refused to cast him because of his on-screen moniker, Guido Armando, that sounded "too foreign".